ku-cms/trackIndepBeamSpot/README.md

 - iminuit

-Creating virtual environment for python (here we picked the name python3_env):
+Creating virtual environment for python (here we picked the name python3_env).
+You may choose any location that you will remember for the virtual environment.
+Here we choose trackIndepBeamSpot, but you may use another directory if you like.
 ```
+cd trackIndepBeamSpot
 python3 -m venv python3_env
 ```